Safety and standards

 The safety team is of vital importance

-The task of our safety team is to monitor the system for reporting unexpected and undesirable events.
+One of the tasks of our safety team is to monitor the system for reporting unexpected and unwanted events.
 The procedure is very simple and based on anonymity.

 - If the pilot or anyone else from the crew commits a professional error, they must write a report on the conditions under which the error was made and explain its possible cause.
 The airline guarantees them that they will not be subjected to disciplinary sanctions because of it.
 In this way we encourage real error reporting.

-- Based on such reports by crews, the safety team makes recommendations for changes and sends them to the Chairman of the Board.
+- Based on such reports by crews, the safety team makes recommendations for changes and submits them to the company's management.
 Aircraft maintenance personnel employ a similar system.

 - The airline must also report certain events such as engine failure, which are specified in European provisions, to the civil aviation administration.